github/developer.github.com/README.md

 This starts a web server too, so there's no need to run `nanoc view`.
 One thing: remember to add trailing slashes to all nanoc links!

+## Deploy

+    $ rake publish

 ## TODO

-* Need some way to deploy?
-Look into GitHub pages to start, until we can integrate through a simple hurl.it app for live API calls.
+* Integrate through a simple hurl.it app for live API calls.
 * Maybe add a nice TOC at the top of each page.
 * Write a task for verifying JSON Resource examples against the actual API.